ibm-s390-linux/s390-tools/CONTRIBUTING.md

 Submitting code
 ---------------
-The preferred way is to create a github pull request for your code.
+The preferred way is to create a GitHub pull request for your code.

 Before you submit your code please consider our recommendations in the [CODINGSTYLE](CODINGSTYLE.md) document.